Legal March Madness Betting For 2020

 States With Legal March Madness Betting

 When it comes to land-based, brick-and-mortar sports wagering, there are still only a limited number of places you can place your basketball bets.
-To date, there are 8 states with legal March Madness betting available to the public.
-These include Nevada, Delaware, New Jersey, Mississippi, West Virginia, Pennsylvania, Rhode Island, and New Mexico.
+To date, there are 9 states with legal March Madness betting available to the public.
+These include Nevada, Delaware, New Jersey, Mississippi, West Virginia, Pennsylvania, Rhode Island, New Mexico, and Arkansas.
 If you live in one of these states, there’s a good chance that you live fairly close to a casino or racino venue that accepts sports betting.

 However, there are exceptions to the above.
 Residents of (or guests visiting) Delaware, New Jersey, or Rhode Island may not wager on games featuring collegiate teams from their home states.
 That means that New Jersey bettors cannot bet on Seton Hall games, for example, and DE and RI gamblers can’t put money on games including their hometown teams (not that either of those latter states is all that likely to have representation in the Big Dance).